 - Made available to data subjects and allow data subjects to exercise certain rights in relation to their personal data

 We may collect, use, store and transfer different kinds of personal data about you.
 We collect and process personal data about you when you:

 - book and/or attend one of our networking events;

-- register or become a member on our databases;
+- register or become listed on our directories;

 - contact us via e-mail, telephone, post or through social media;